lp-Recovery of the Most Significant Subspace among Multiple Subspaces with Outliers

-Recently, several convex algorithms for robust PCA (with provable exact recovery) have been suggested~\cite{Chandrasekaran_Sanghavi_Parrilo_Willsky_2009, wright_robust_pca09, Xu2010, Xu2012, robust_mccoy, robust_pca_ZL, LMTZ2012}.
+Recently, several convex algorithms for robust PCA (with provable exact recovery) have been suggested~\cite{wright_robust_pca09, Xu2010, Xu2012, robust_mccoy, robust_pca_ZL, LMTZ2012}.
 In~\cite{Xu2010, Xu2012, robust_mccoy, robust_pca_ZL, LMTZ2012} the problem of fitting a subspace to data is translated into fitting a low-rank matrix to a given matrix, whose columns represent the data points, where outliers correspond to grossly corrupted columns.
 Both~\cite{robust_pca_ZL} and~\cite{LMTZ2012} propose a convex relaxation of the minimization in~\eqref{eq:def_error_1sub}.
+In the case of a pure inliers-outliers model (inliers lie exactly on a subspace and outliers in its complement) that satisfies certain combinatorial conditions, the subspace outputted by either~\cite{robust_pca_ZL} or~\cite{LMTZ2012} is the minimizer of~\eqref{eq:def_error_1sub} when $p=1$.
 We also view one of the terms in the energy of~\cite{Xu2010, Xu2012, robust_mccoy} (namely, the sum of $\ell_2$ norms of column vectors) as an analogue of the energy~\eqref{eq:def_error_1sub} when the columns of the corresponding matrix for this term are the orthogonal complement of the data points with respect to the subspace.
-In the case of spherically symmetric outliers with no restriction of their fraction, it is currently unknown if exact recovery is guaranteed for any of the algorithms in~\cite{Xu2010, Xu2012, robust_mccoy, robust_pca_ZL, LMTZ2012}.
-On the other hand, we show here that such guarantees exist for geometric $\ell_1$ minimization.
-To make the problem even more challenging, we find it interesting to ask about the geometric $\ell_1$ recovery of a subspace containing the largest amount of points (i.e., the global $\ell_0$ subspace) among multiple subspaces within spherically-symmetric outliers.
-We see this question as a geometric generalization of basis pursuit, where $\ell_1$ minimization can be used to solve an $\ell_0$ minimization under some conditions~\cite{candes_romberg_tao06,donoho_most_large1,donoho_most_large2,candes_romberg_tao_cpam06}.
+In the case of spherically symmetric outliers with no restriction of their fraction, it is currently unknown if exact recovery is guaranteed for any of the algorithms in~\cite{Xu2010, Xu2012, robust_mccoy, robust_pca_ZL, LMTZ2012}, though we conjecture it is impossible.
+On the other hand, we show here that such guarantees exist for the geometric $\ell_1$ minimization.
+To make the problem more challenging (so that the underlying subspace cannot be nearly recovered by PCA due to the spherically symmetric outliers), we find it interesting to ask about the geometric $\ell_1$ recovery of the most significant subspace among multiple subspaces within spherically-symmetric outliers.